FindHotel/polku-poc/README.md

 The architecture above implements an app that does the following:

 * Ingests events from two sources: `server` and `client`.
-* Translates the user IDs in the events coming from the server into user names
+* Translates the user IDs in all incoming events into user names
 * Delivers all `client` events to a table called `polku_poc.client` in Redshift.
 * Delivers all `server` events to a table called `polku_poc.server` in Redshift.
-* Logs when a user is named for the first time.
+* Logs a warning when a user is named for the first time.
-* Forwards all log events to Slack.
+* Forwards all warning log events to Slack.

 ## Prerequisites